Spenbert02/Spenbert02.github.io/_publications/2024-10-07-dtmri-paper.md

 citation: 'Griffin, M. R.*, Bertram, S E.*, et al. (2024).
 A novel method for vector field-guided toolpath generation for 3D bioprinting [Manuscript in preparation].'
 ---

-Further developing the algorithm proposed in my undergraduate thesis, we have developed a generalizable, freeform 3D field-guided toolpathing procedure for 3D printing.
-We demonstrate the feasibility of the algorithm by recreating a human left ventricle, obtained from a segmented diffusion MRI scan of a human heart, in silicone.
-We plan to publish by the end of 2024.

 In this work, we provide a toolpath generation algorithm for 3D printing along specified 3D vector fields.
 Given an input boundary surface and internal vector field, our procedure is capable of generating a non-interfering, uniformly spaced toolpath sequence that can be fed to a 3D printer as Gcode for 3D printing.
 A primary use case is fiber-oriented bioprinting.
 We demonstrate the feasability of our procedure by 3D bioprinting a silicone human left ventricle model from a manually segmented diffusion MRI scan and an internal primary myofiber orientation field.

 See <a href="/portfolio/1-bioprinting">here</a> for more details.